We’re 6 months into establishing our homestead and learning something new every day, including what it’s actually costing to settle our land.

 - Don’t always go with the lowest quote.
 Go with the best plan, whether it’s the cheapest or not.
-Mistakes can be expensive to fix, so it’s good to get it right the first time.
+Mistakes are expensive to fix, so it’s good to get it right the first time.

 - Put it in writing.
 A written contract describing the work to be completed, including a specific date range, will protect all parties and clear up any misunderstandings from the start.
 Weather may delay work, pushing it past your date range, but the excavator should be eager to come back as soon as the ground is dry enough to work again, which leads to the next piece of advice:

-- Don’t pay until the job is completed, except maybe a good-faith deposit at the beginning if agreed to mutually and stated in the contract.
-Use your judgment.
+- Don’t pay until the job is completed, except maybe an equipment or materials installment at the beginning if agreed to mutually and stated in the contract.

 - Be there.
-You don’t have to hover, but showing up once or twice a day, staying in contact via phone, having them text pictures of the progress, can all ensure that the job you think you’re paying for is the job you get.
+You don’t have to hover, but showing up once or twice a day to see the progress, staying in contact via phone, having them text pictures of the job, can all ensure that the job you think you’re paying for is the job you get.
 (It’s also fun to see the work in motion and see the professionals at work.)

 - Remove vegetation yourselves.
-A good homesteader won’t be afraid of cutting down a few trees or attacking kudzu.
-The work we did to remove kudzu and trees likely reduced excavator estimates by at least a grand by making the overall job less daunting.
-Not to mention that seeing the ground underneath the kudzu was critical in helping us define the work, like staking the barn pad and routing the driveway.
+A good homesteader won’t be afraid of cutting down trees or attacking kudzu.
+The work we did to remove kudzu and trees likely reduced excavator estimates substantially by making their job less daunting time-consuming.
+Not to mention that seeing the ground underneath the kudzu was critical to help us define the work, like staking the barn pad and routing the driveway.

 - Buy materials wholesale.
 The excavator in whom we had the most faith quoted an initial pricetag of double the others.
 Chris asked him to itemize, and it turned out half of his price was gravel.
-Since he came from an adjacent county, he’d have to pay huge delivery costs.
+Since he came from an adjacent county, he’d have to pay huge delivery costs on the rock.
 Chris offered to arrange the gravel from the pit 2 miles away.
-The excavator was fine with this, and it saved us $5,000!
+The excavator was good with it, and it saved us $5,000!
 Go, Chris!

 4. Farm truck